oMaster120o/RedSun-Project/README.md

 > [!CAUTION]
 > I consider this malware as "Non-functional" and with that, i mean it doesn't fully work the way a real malware would, however it has the potential to cause some form of damage by: weakening the device, logging data and deleting important files.
+> **This tool might not suit some scopes, as it will log almost everything written by the user.**

 > [!CAUTION]
 > Using this against anyone or anything without the explicit permission of the owner of the device/system is a serious crime, which can get you behind bars pretty quickly, you are responsible for anything that happens from the time you download the sample and so on **YOU HAVE BEEN WARNED.**